CitrineInformatics/api-documentation-old/source/index.md

   -d 'formula=CrFeSn&property=power+factor'
 ```

 The general search API is accessed at https://your-site.citrination.com/api/mifs/search.
 This will search across all data sets stored at your-site.citrination.com.
-The following parameters are supported (all are optional):
+The following parameters are supported:

 Parameter | Description
 --------- | ------- | -----------